ENCCS/julia-for-hpc/content/MPI.rst

          2. What is the purpose of the if-else block starting with ``if rank < remainder``?
          3. For ``num_jobs = 10`` and ``size = 4``, what would be the values of ``first`` and
             ``last`` for each rank?
-         4. Is load-balancing an issue in this solution?
+         4. Is load-balancing an issue in this solution? (i.e. how evenly work is split between tasks)
          5. Would you expect this MPI solution to perform and scale similarly well to the distributed :meth:`pmap` solution we saw in the :doc:`distributed` episode?
          6. Can you think of any improvements to the MPI algorithm algorithm employed?
+         7. Now look at the more compact solution!

          .. solution::